rbadri91/SportsSpot/README.md

 # SportsSpot
-A Sports news Feed app built using React, Redux, and Node.js
+A Sports news Feed app built using React, Redux, Websockets and Node.js to get the latest sports news